 With a narrowed down niche, I was able to craft higher yielding activities that will benefit myself and my target audience.
-This means a defined and more strategic list of relevant contents and level-up campaigns plan leading to the third benefit, which is the financial side.
+This means a defined and more strategic list of relevant contents and level-up campaigns plan to lead to the third benefit, which is the financial side.

 Knowing my focus drove my mind into thinking.
 Ideas just kept popping up.
 I was able to come up with specific topics and what to write about those topics specially.
 Because now I only think on the area of my defined focus.

 Remember the days of endless researching?
 It is now put to good use.
 Because I just remembered the topics that I kept stumbling upon and the topics I fervently hoped were written more precisely.

 More presentable and well-defined profile

 Which I can put on my site and social media accounts without going through the refining process all over again and modifying on the spot.
 My profile is a lot clearer and specific compared to my previous one and I felt more convinced with what I came up with.
 I now have a well-put profile which clearly ties up with my campaigns plan.

 So what?
 A profile is the number one thing that your audience will look at and that is the crucial point of making them stay and want to see more or leave and look for a more promising profile.

 Well-defined financial plan

 Of course, I am an accountant and financial advisor.
-Business planning and controlling are my background.
+Business planning and controlling are my backgrounds.
 Naturally, the numbers will always be part of my decision and strategy.
 With a clearer campaign plan, I have identified more reliable sources of income.
 Lingering doubt on how is I able to sustain my site financially and live off of my business now have a definite answer.